 Who can access the Rec Center

-All currently enrolled students pay a recreation fee and have access to the Rec Center
+Enrolled students pay a recreation fee and have access to the Rec Center (excluding

-(excluding FitSpace and group fitness classes) during posted Rec Center building hours.
+FitSpace and group fitness classes) during posted Rec Center building hours.
+During

-During the summer, students must be enrolled in summer or fall classes to have Rec
+the summer, students must be enrolled in summer or fall classes to have Rec Center

 Current faculty and staff have access to check-in to the Rec Center, Monday-Friday